 Share your observations of plants or non-game animals with the Natural Heritage Inventory.

 - For information on Wisconsin's rare plants, contact:

 Kitten Tails (Besseya bullii)

-Kitten Tails (Besseya bullii), a State Threatened plant, is found commonly in small woodland openings, or near bluff edges.
+Kitten Tails (Besseya bullii), a Wisconsin Threatened plant, is found commonly in small woodland openings, or near bluff edges.
 Blooming occurs late May through late June; fruiting occurs late June through late August.
 The optimal identification period for this species is late May through late August.

 Synonyms: Gymnandra bullii, Synthyris bullii, Wulfenia bullii